 The Maps SDK for Android allows you to include maps and customized mapping information in your app.

 With Maps SDK for Android, you can embed maps into an activity as a fragment with a simple XML snippet.
 The new Maps offer exciting features such as 3D maps; indoor, satellite, terrain, and hybrid maps; vector-based tiles for efficient caching and drawing; animated transitions; and much more.
 Add a map object.

 Add markers onto the map to indicate special points of interest for your users.
 You can define custom colors or icons for your map markers to match your app's look and feel.
 To further enhance the app, draw polylines and polygons to indicate paths or regions, or provide complete image overlays.
 Draw markers.

 Control the user's view

 Give your users a different view of the world with the ability to control the rotation, tilt, zoom, and pan properties of the "camera" perspective of the map.
 Change the view.

 Embed Street View into an activity and let your users explore the world through panoramic 360-degree views.
 Programmatically control the zoom and orientation (tilt and bearing) of the Street View camera, and animate the camera movements over a given duration.
 Add Street View.

-Google Maps Android API is part of the Google Play services platform.
+Maps SDK for Android is part of the Google Play services platform.
 To use Google Maps, set up the Google Play services SDK in your app development project.
-For more information, see the Get Started guide for the Google Maps Android API.
+For more information, see the Get Started guide for the Maps SDK for Android.